 When Can I Make My Trademark Changes?

 If you have a pending application, you can file to make changes to your trademark during the application process.
 There are certain points in the process where you will have the opportunity to do so.
 Similarly, if you already have a federal registration you can file to make changes to your trademark, as well.
+However, it is important to understand in advance whether your proposed changes are likely to be accepted by the USPTO.

 What Kinds of Changes Are Permissible?